EdutainmentLIVE/edutainmentlive.github.io/_posts/Upgrading_Elm.md

 # Upgrading Elm from 0.18 to 0.19

-by Sara Lichtenstein (@saralich)
+by The Engineering Team

 [Elm](https://elm-lang.org/) is a front-end, functional language that compiles to JavaScript for seamless web development, and we love it.
-It's been around for years and in August of 2018 it upgraded to version 0.19.
+It's been around for years, and in August of 2018 it upgraded to version 0.19.
 We didn't get around to upgrading our app to 0.19 until January of 2019.

 The creator of Elm released [this upgrade